edadma/oql/NPM-README.md

 ### Query Language

 The query language is inspired by GraphQL.
-Exactly the data that is needed can be requested, while avoiding circularity.
+Exactly the data that is needed is requested, so as to avoiding circularity.

 #### Syntax